 Figure 4.4: Scorecard indicator n°x: P & G 2: Enabling flexible modes of lifelong learning in higher education, 2022/2023 first-cycle studies on the basis of recognition of prior learning.
-Seven education systems are in the yellow category, and nine in orange, providing the necessary legal framework in two or only one area, respectively.
-Finally, 10 education systems do not fulfil their public responsibility towards widening access to, participation in and completion of higher education studies.
+Seven education systems are represented by the providing the necessary legal framework in two or only one area respectively.
+Finally, 10 education systems do not fulfil their public responsibility towards widening to participation in and completion of higher education studies.